containers/podman.io_old/getting-started/network.md

 ### Container <-> Container Communication

-Communicating between two rootless containers can be achieved in mutiple ways.
+Communicating between two rootless containers can be achieved in multiple ways.
 The easiest and most convenient way is to communicate via published ports and the underlying host.